tapascript/15-days-of-react-design-patterns/day-08/README.md

-# Day 07 - Provider Pattern
+# Day 08 - Optimistic Hook Pattern

 ## **🎯 Goal of This Lesson**

+- Hey, Optimistic
+- Things to Cover
-- What Will We Learn?
+- What is Optimistic UI?
-- Provider Pattern
-- Provider & Context
-- Create a Context
-- Create a Provider
-- Wrapping the Hierarchy
-- Hook Pattern with Provider and Context
-- Multiple Providers and Contexts
-- Context in React 19 Way
+- useOptimisitc Hook in React
+- Mini Project using useOptimistic() Hook
+- Error & Rollback
 - Use Cases & Ideas
-- Pitfalls & Anti-Patterns
+- Pifalls
 - Tasks

 ## 🫶 Support